Fujifilm X-T100 vs Nikon D5600

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-T100 and D5600 can be found, respectively, in the Fujifilm X-T100 Manual (free pdf) or the online Nikon D5600 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T100 and the Nikon D5600?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.